TimMilhomme/wifiHeatMapRobot/README.md

 # wifiHeatMapRobot

-This is a project where we couple a raspberry pi 4 with a Thymio II to create an autonomous vehicle able to map a room physically and by it's wifi intensity.
+This is a project where we use a raspberry pi 4 with a Thymio II to create an autonomous vehicle able to map a room physically and by it's wifi intensity.

 ## What do you need?